Night Markets are definitely one of the best things about Bangkok.

 But night markets in Bangkok are something else.

-First, they have a ton of food, bars, ice cream, vintage items, small creators, cold beers, really cheap anything you want, and did I mention they have beers?
+First, they have a ton of food, bars, ice cream, vintage clothes and furniture, small creators, cold beers, really cheap anything you want, and did I mention they have beers?

-Night Markets in Bangkok are a good place to do some shopping, of course, but they're also great to relax, try all sorts of delicious food, take pictures for Instagram, and chill with a cold beer.
+Night Markets in Bangkok are a good place to do some shopping, of course, but they're also great to relax, try all sorts of delicious food, take great pics for the Gram, and chill with a cold beer.

 But with new Night Markets opening or moving all the time in Bangkok, which one should you visit?